mk12/blog/posts/prisoner-dilemma.md

 $$K(s_x,s_y) = \lim_{N\to\infty}\frac1N\sum_{i=0}^N A(x_i,y_i).$$

 If $K(a,b)>K(b,a)$, then we conclude that the strategy $a$ generally wins against the strategy $b$.
 Note that this does not imply that one is "better" than the other.
 It's entirely possible that $a$ is a terrible strategy that happens to beat $b$ but loses against everyone else, whereas $b$ is vulnerable to $a$ but otherwise very good.
 Now, what is the meaning of $K(a,a)$?
 It tells us how well $a$ plays against itself, but swapping the arguments makes no difference, so we cannot say $a$ wins or loses against itself.
-In this case, we can interpret $K$ as a measure of cooperation, since by symmetry the temptation and sucker's payoff never occur---the only payoffs are the reward and the punishment.[^2]
+In this case, we can interpret $K$ as a measure of cooperation, since by symmetry the temptation and sucker's payoff never occur -- the only payoffs are the reward and the punishment.[^2]

 # Scheme implementation